Ernest Neal: Biography

+He was born in 1858 in Sparta, Georgia, U.S..
+He graduated from Warrenton Academy.
+He earned a degree in 1881 from North Georgia Agricultural College (now the University of North Georgia) at Dahlonega, Georgia.

+He taught at Chatsworth Elementary School in Murray County, Georgia.
 Neal became Georgia's 2nd Poet Laureate on August 20, 1927.
 He held the position until his death on January 7, 1943.

-One of Neal's best known poems,"The Indian's Heart," was recited at the dedication of the New Echota Monument near Calhoun.